The story of economic inequality in New Zealand can be told through income and wealth, but there is data going further back for the latter.

 Again, however, inequality increased sharply in the 1980s and 1990s, thanks to Rogernomics.
 Today, although the richest 1%’s share has not regained its level of a century ago, it is nearly 12%, double its 1980s level.

 While the income data does not go back as far as the wealth data, in recent years it has been more frequently gathered, allowing us to discuss twentieth-century changes in economic inequality in greater detail.
-The backdrop to those changes is the striking increase in inequality between 1985 and the late 1990s, the greatest increase anywhere in the developed world at that time.
+The backdrop to those changes is the striking increase in inequality between the mid 1980s and the late 1990s, the greatest increase anywhere in the developed world at that time.

 Since then, there has been no consistent pattern, but sub-trends can be discerned.
 Under Helen Clark’s fifth Labour government, from 1999 to 2008, the richest 1%’s share of pre-tax income appears to have declined modestly, from perhaps 12% to 9%.
 Under John Key and Bill English’s National government, from 2008 to 2017, it then rose by about as much as it had previously decreased, leaving it at roughly its late-1990s level.